Zmavli/sekko/src/dictionary.md

 - ola: Ⓛ finds something to be delicious.
 - ai: Ⓛ is delicious to Ⓡ.

+pueg: (Reverse of bauk)
+- o: Ⓛ is distasteful/disgusting.
+- ola: Ⓛ finds something to be distasteful/disgusting.
+- ai: Ⓛ is distasteful/disgusting to Ⓡ.

 rubr: (Latin: ruber, red)
 - o: Ⓛ is red in color.